Alttaf/connectabl/README.md

 ## Build & development

-Run `grunt build` for building and `grunt serve` for preview.
+`grunt serve` to RUN.

 ## Testing

-Running `npm test` will run the unit tests with karma.
+Running `gulp test:server` will run the server side unit tests with mocha.

+Running `gulp test:e2e` will run the e2e tests with e2e.

 Currently on only the server and e2e tests are meaningful.
 These can be run using the gulp test:server and gulp test:e2e commands.
 This has only been tested on Mac using the chrome browser.
 The server has been tested on centos 6.7.